jstanik/tictactoe-player-app/README.md

 the https://github.com/jstanik/tictactoe and should be able to connect to the game server and join a game.

-For more information about the game server and the network protocol pleaes visit https://github.com/jstanik/tictactoe.
+For more information about the game server and the network protocol please visit https://github.com/jstanik/tictactoe.